 The Use Your Voice #StopAsianHate campaign started in response to rising hate crimes in many communities.
-There are two versions of prints in multiple languages: (1) Blind embossed prints—these are being traded in exchange for donations to organizations helping Asian communities, and (2) Screenprints—produced for free public distribution to raise awareness.
-Screen-printed signs are being mailed to printshops and educational institutions where they could be distributed throughout local communities.
+There are two versions of the prints being made: (1) Blind embossed prints—these are being traded in exchange for donations to organizations supporting AAPI communities, and (2) Screenprints—produced for free public distribution to raise awareness.
+Screen-printed signs are being mailed to printshops, educational institutions, and other cultural organizations where they are being distributed locally.

 We will donate 100% of the price you pay including the sales tax (which we are required by law to collect).
-Donations are being used to support organizations like: Stop Asian American Pacific Islander Hate, Asian Americans Advancing Justice, Asian American Leadership Delegation, Asian American Legal Defense and Education Fund, and Vancouver Chinatown Foundation
+Donations are being used to support organizations like: Stop Asian American Pacific Islander Hate, Advancing Justice Asian Law Caucus, Asian American Leadership Delegation, Asian American Legal Defense and Education Fund, and Vancouver Chinatown Foundation

 If it is a major donation, please donate directly to the organization you would like to support and email email@example.com to receive the print.

-So far, the prints have been translated into Amharic, Arabic, Burmese, Chinese, French, German, Hungarian, Japanese, Korean, Russian, Serbian, Slovak, Spanish, Tigrinya, and Turkish languages, with aims to include additional languages in the near future.
+So far, the prints have been translated into Amharic, Arabic, Burmese, Chinese, English, French, German, Hungarian, Italian, Japanese, Korean, Russian, Serbian, Slovak, Spanish, Tagalog, Tigrinya, Turkish, and Vietnamese languages, with aims to include additional languages in the near future.
+All prints are translated by volunteers.
 The context in each of the translations is in speaking out against racially-motivated prejudice and violence.
 All prints are translated by volunteers.

 - Amharic: Hana Genana & Betty Nibret